ys07/murder_hornet_hunter/README.md

-# Study in Yellow
+# Murder Hornet Hunter

 ## Goal of the project

-* To detect Asian Giant Hornet (aka Killer Hornets) from videos
+* To detect Asian Giant Hornet (aka Murder Hornets) from videos
 * Mobile-compatible tensorflow model file will be formed
 * In future, this is to automatically detect and alert beekeepers of Asian Giant Hornets